Capriccio with ruins and figures, oil painting on canvas, early 18th century

 Grand landscape with ruins from 1700.
 Capriccio with ruins and figures, oil painting on canvas, early 18th century, good condition.

-Capriccio is a term coined at the end of the Renaissance and has several meanings with one common point.
-Capriccio was a movement of the soul, more precisely an excitation of the imagination, which gave rise to various images.
+Capriccio is a term coined at the end of the Renaissance and has several meanings with a common point.
+Capriccio was a movement of the soul, more precisely an excitation of the imagination, which gave rise to various visualizations.
 From an artistic perspective, there is no doubt that the Capriccio genre developed in the Eternal City in the first decades of the 17th century and was inspired by the ruins of the classical era.

 This canvas is essentially ruined, as the landscape plays a secondary role in the composition.
 The unidentified ruins here have a suggestive template, meaning they utilize their emotional potential to outline imaginary landscapes.
 The scene is symbolically observed by a Roman knight, with two beggars sitting on the rubble, as if to emphasize the fall of the classical world.